Shop our ProductsShop NOW

 We officially opened our Rogerstone brewery in July 2017.
 We wanted to ensure we are a true part of the local community, and as part of that we became kit sponsors of Rogerstone AFC.

-After hard fought matches, the team and their visiting opposition only have a short half-mile walk from The Welfare Ground to their clubhouse - our brewery bar!
+After hard fought matches, the team and their visiting opposition pile into their clubhouse - our brewery bar!

 We began brewing at our new home in January 2017, and officially opened the new brewery in July.